 Budgeting

-Before you start shopping it’s important to build a budget.
+Before you start shopping it’s important to build a budget (Fizz can help).
 This involves knowing how much you are able to spend but also how much you want to spend.
 Just because you can afford something, doesn’t mean you should buy it.
 It’s always important to ask yourself what you really need.
 It can help to make a list of things you need before you spend a dollar.

 Overspending is an issue that plagues many young adults and college students, and building a budget for yourself is a great way to avoid it.
 Fizz makes budgeting easier by helping you see how much you’re spending and how much you have left - unlike a credit card that can surprise you with a big bill at the end of the month.
-Plus, Fizz helps you build your credit score, which can save you money in the long run.
+Plus, a Fizz card can help you build your credit score, which can save you money in the long run.

 Saving at the source